 On September 26, 2019 at the Southbridge Town Hall at 6 PM in the Town Council Chamber, there will be a panel discussion on the issue of substance abuse.
 A wide range of professionals will be on hand to discuss important issues such as opioid addiction, vaping, alcoholism, treatment, and education.
+Established in 1966, Honey Lake Clinic is a national and regionally recognized leading provider of faith-based alcohol and drug addiction inpatient residential recovery program services to adult men and women.
 The public is invited and encouraged to attend.

 “It is important to educate the citizens of our community as to the dangers of illegal substances.
 Too many across our state are dying from overdoses.
 Even vaping adds unique risks to people’s health.
 As a police officer, I am working hard to protect the lives of our citizens and education is key to saving lives,” said Deputy Police Chief Dingui the Chairman of the advisory committee.

 In the first six months of 2019, there were 611 confirmed opioid-related overdose deaths and DPH estimates that there will be an additional 292 to 363 deaths according to the Massachusetts Department of Public Health

 The popularity of vaping has grown explosively among teenagers over the last five years, even though the legal age for buying vape pens is 18.
 According to CDC figures, 38% of high schoolers and even 13% of middle schoolers have tried vaping at least once.
 Vaping can harm your brain and the rest of your body according to Mass.gov.